kubeflow/community/proposals/819-kubeflow-sdk/README.md

 We can mitigate this risk by providing a compatibility table between SDK and control plane versions.
 We will implement E2E tests to make sure that the SDK is compatible with the desired version of the control plane.

-Also, we can gracefully deprecate client APIs if that is required.
+Additionally, we will gracefully deprecate client APIs and inform users if API will be deleted or modified in the future releases of Kubeflow SDK.

 ## Design Details

-The Kubeflow SDK will be developed under `kubeflow/sdk` repository.
+The Kubeflow SDK will be developed in the `kubeflow/sdk` repository.
 We will use the OpenAPI to generate clients from the Kubernetes CRDs.

 The following directory structure outlines the organization for the Kubeflow Trainer SDK.